According to this report from Deloitte, respondents questioned about their consumer habits over the past 12 months reported the following:

 With the support and international reach of our parent company GPA Global, we’re able to offer a fantastically advanced level of technological capability, as well as a firm commitment to sustainable ideals.

-We can provide cutting edge moulded pulp packaging, as well as a variety of other sustainable pack formats and materials – and we’re proud to say that there are further exciting innovations and developments on the way.
+We can provide cutting-edge moulded pulp packaging, as well as a variety of other sustainable pack formats and materials – and we’re proud to say that there are further exciting innovations and developments on the way.
 Take a look at our sustainable cosmetic packaging from GPA Global.